doorfortyfour/TileWorldCreator/docs/Workflow.md

   shrink the map by one tile

-## Instantiation Layers
+## Build Layers
 Next we have the instantiation layers stack.
 These layers are responsible for taking the final output of a generated layer from the generation layers stack and use it to instantiate the tiles or objects.
 > Make sure the generation layers stack has been executed first before trying to execute the instantiation layers.

-### Instantiate Tiles
+### Build tiles Layer
-The instantiate tiles layer takes a TileWorldCreator tiles preset and automatically instantiates the tiles based on the assigned layer.
+The build tiles layer takes a TileWorldCreator tiles preset and automatically instantiates the tiles based on the assigned blueprint layer.
 It also takes care of the correct rotation of the tiles.
 Depending on how you have exported your tiles from your 3d software you might need to adjust the rotation offset.

 ![instantiationLayerTiles](img/instantiationLayerTiles.png)